 Major Cost Savings

-– Families that remained in service, or were successfully closed did not result in foster care placement, a 100% success rate.
+Families remaining in services or were successfully closed did not result in Foster Care Placement – 100% success rate.

 Let Us Help You